gini/gini-mobile-android/capture-sdk/sdk/src/doc/source/migrate-to-2-0-0.rst

 .. note::

-  If you have overriden the ``GiniCaptureTheme`` then the text appearances you have set there will override the typography customisation.
-Same applies to overriden widget styles where you have set a custom text appearance.
+  If you have overridden the ``GiniCaptureTheme`` then the text appearances you have set there will override the typography customization.
+The same applies to overridden widget styles where you have set a custom text appearance.

 You can find all the typography styles `here <https://github.com/gini/gini-mobile-android/blob/main/capture-sdk/sdk/src/main/res/values/typography.xml>`_.

 Text
 ~~~~

-Text customisation is done the same way as before via string resources.
+Text customization is done the same way as before via string resources.

 You can find all the string resources `here <https://github.com/gini/gini-mobile-android/blob/main/capture-sdk/sdk/src/main/res/values/strings.xml>`_.

 UI Elements
 ~~~~~~~~~~~

-Certain elements of the UI can now be fully customised via UI injection.
-This allowed us to drop the Component API while still allowing in-depth customisation for certain parts of the UI.
+Certain elements of the UI can now be fully customized via UI injection.
+This allowed us to drop the Component API while still allowing in-depth customization for certain parts of the UI.

-UI injection utilises view adapter interfaces which you can implement and pass to ``GiniCapture`` when configuring the SDK.
+UI injection utilizes view adapter interfaces which you can implement and pass to ``GiniCapture`` when configuring the SDK.
 These interfaces declare the contract the injected view has to fulfill and allow the SDK to ask for your view instance when needed.